The Assembly

 |

-(1215) The Great Charter Preface The following translation of Magna
+History of the Charter - Preface The following translation of Magna

 Carta was made for the use of my pupils and is here published in response